ivamgf/SAE-Desafia-Front-end/README.md

 # How will we evaluate?
-  * Let's upload the application and access via localhost;
+  * We'll upload the application and access via localhost;
-  * Let's register / edit / delete / update the show;
+  * We'll register / edit / delete / update the show;
-  * We will reserve and cancel reservations for the seats;
+  * We'll reserve and cancel reservations for the seats;
-  * Let's verify if the amount collected is accurate and correct.
+  * We'll verify if the amount collected is accurate and correct.

 # Observations
 - Use good practice of GIT;
-- All code in english;
+- All code must be written in English;

 # Questions